jczapata1/magfluid3s-data/readme.md

-## MagFluid3s Data
+## MagFluid3S Data

-This repository stores data and results related to magnetic fluid simulations.
+This repository stores data and results related to magnetic fluids stochastic simulations.
 The data has been generated with the [magfluid3s](https://github.com/jczapata1/magfluid3s) package.
 If you want to make a collaboration send me a message to kmilozapata@hotmail.com.

 Thank you for your visit :v: